Azure Security

 1. Store design: keys, labels, and per-environment separation

 Create the store and decide its separation strategy before you write a single key.
-App Configuration gives you two axes: key namespaces (hierarchical prefixes like OrderService:) and labels (orthogonal variants of the same key, typically environment).
+App Configuration gives you the two axes above — key namespaces and labels — and the first real decision is one-store-with-labels versus store-per-environment.

 az appconfig create \